Many of the arguments about leadership styles boil down to the discord between transactional and transformational approaches.

 Other terms synonymous with the Transformational style are ‘morality’ and ‘loyalty’ which, in isolation, are great traits for all work forces – but at what point do loyalty and morals become greater priorities than actual business performance?
 For those who are ’empowered’ and ‘being creative’, it is a lovely notion, but I know few business owners that put this above their bottom-line results.

-So – create rules, a framework by which you operate, and by all means your team are to be consulted on these rules and actions.
+So – create rules, a framework by which you operate, and by all means your team is to be consulted on these rules and actions.
 Execute these TRANSACTIONS, and these will lead to your desired TRANSFORMATION.